Ultimate USA Trip Overview

 North America is truly one of the most beautiful continents in the world.
 In 1872, Yellowstone became the first National Park and a trend of preserving the unique and incredible wonders of North America began.
-Yellowstone is just one of the nine parks we’ll see on this action-packed 33-day adventure as we journey through the western USA and into the Pacific Northwest on this ultimate teen adventure.
+Yellowstone is just one of the eleven parks we’ll see on this action-packed 30-day adventure as we journey through the western USA on this ultimate teen adventure.

 Our goal will be to experience each destination beyond the traditional sightseeing and hiking, so we will be including plenty of fun adventure activities to help you get the most out of each destination!
-Climb the red rock canyons in Utah, whitewater raft rivers in Wyoming, explore hot springs in Idaho, Kayak across Lake Tahoe, and cross the iconic San Francisco bridge.
+Climb the red rock canyons in Utah, horseback ride in Wyoming, hike the narrows in Zion, float in the Grand Canyon and cross the iconic San Francisco bridge.

 All of this and more on the American road trip of a lifetime!